Phacelia fimbriata: Sister species

-There are several species of Phacelia that can be found, but Phacelia fimbriata and Phacelia purshii also known as Miami Mist - are the ones that get mixed up the most, in the southern Appalachian mountains.
-Well-known for its very thin, finely fringed corolla lobes, P. fimbriata stands out from P. purshii which has more rounded, wider lobes with shorter, less elaborated fringes, and comes in a range of stronger blues and lilacs.
-Coming from the size of the plant itself, Phacelia fimbriata is also smaller, and more fragile than P. purshii, with a more brittle stem, and other regional species that grow in cove forests and rich hardwood stands don't have the distinctive fringe that makes P. fimbriata so easy to identify.
+Well-known for its very thin, finely fringed lobes, Phacelia fimbriata stands out from P. purshii, which has rounded, wider lobes with shorter, less elaborated fringes, and comes in a range of stronger blues and lilacs.
+Coming from the size of the plant itself, Phacelia fimbriata is also smaller and more fragile than P. purshii, with a more brittle stem, and other regional species that grow in cove forests and rich hardwood stands don't have the distinctive fringe that makes Phacelia fimbriata easy to identify.